KuantumKnight/KuantumKnight/README.md

 Intrested in cybersecurity
 --------------------------

-I am a fresher at vitc , knows python and little bit c++ , hoping to learn more
+I’m a fresher at VITC with a strong interest in coding, currently skilled in Python and exploring C++ while continuously learning new technologies to expand my knowledge and build impactful projects.

 * 🌍  I'm based in Chennai
 * ✉️  You can contact me at [sarveshmknight@gmail.com](mailto:sarveshmknight@gmail.com)